read-write-web/rww-play/README.md

  + Directories also have their access control list which are published in a file named `.acl.ttl`.

 These conventions are provisional implementation decisions, and improvements are to be expected here .
+(TODO:
+ - updates to the file system are not reflected yet in the server
+ - allow symbolic links to point to different default formats )

 Let us look at some of these files in more detail